1wunderkind/loopgpt-backend/METADATA_OPTIMIZATION_COMPLETE.md

-# TheLoopGPT Metadata Optimization - Implementation Complete ✅
+# LooptOS Metadata Optimization - Implementation Complete ✅

 ## 🎯 Executive Summary

 **Status:** ✅ **100% COMPLETE - READY FOR DEPLOYMENT**

-The comprehensive App Store metadata optimization pack has been successfully implemented for TheLoopGPT.
+The comprehensive App Store metadata optimization pack has been successfully implemented for LooptOS.
 This is the **critical make-or-break component** that will determine whether ChatGPT successfully invokes our 50 edge functions or provides generic responses.